 Any significant deviation from the label may be in breach of the Food Act, the Fair Trading Act or the Food Standards Code.

 Food manufacturers must ensure that their labels are accurate and can be verified.
-While NZFSA cannot check the level of every ingredient in every batch of every food produced, targeted surveillance studies are carried out and reports or complaints about non-compliance are acted upon.
-All complaints about labels are logged and initially referred to a Health Protection Officer at the local Public Health Unit.
+While MPI cannot check the level of every ingredient in every batch of every food produced, targeted surveillance studies are carried out and reports or complaints about non-compliance are acted upon.
+All complaints about labels are referred to a MPI Food Act Officer.

 If NZFSA considers there is a significant health issue with a food label, the manufacturer will be asked to correct its labelling.
 If there is a serious risk to the consumer, then the action may escalate to a product withdrawal or recall.
 Where there has been a breach of the Food Act, affecting many people or overseas market access, NZFSA’s Compliance and Investigation unit takes further action as necessary.

 Yes.
 At present, the laws that govern food have a lot of strength when it comes to food safety but are not as useful for food suitability (such as complying with label information) which is one reason why they are being overhauled in the Domestic Food Review.
 Suitability – effectively compliance with labelling requirements – will be an integral part of the Food Control Plan that almost every food business will operate under.

 Under the new laws, a Food Control Plan will detail how a business meets safety and suitability requirements with checks and steps to prove the food is safe (eg, free from pathogens and contaminants, handled and sold correctly) and suitable (eg, meets the requirements of a particular type of food and complies with the product label claims).

 No, although this is changing.
 At present, products can only make some nutrient claims (eg, ‘this food is high in fibre’).
 Other types of health claims are prohibited except for the claim that maternal consumption of folate helps prevent neural tube defects in developing foetuses.